 Battery chargers for these tools are very similar to a USB cable-type charger and you get one with a new pen in 99% of cases.
 If you buy a pen from some shady street vendor you might not get it, but other than that it should always come with the set.

-The coil is a part which heats up and vaporizes the extracts.
+The coil is a part which heats up and vaporizes the material.

 Lastly, the mouthpiece is where you put your mouth to draw the vapor in.

 Is a vape pen the same as a vaporizer?

 As previously mentioned, people often correlate vape pens with vaporizers.
 They are very much alike, but definitely not the same.

 Vape pens are usually much smaller and slimmer and can easily fit in the palm of the hand — hence the name vape pen.